bucknejo/highline-ui/README.md

-# copperhead - cloned from angular-seed
+# highline-ui - cloned from angular-seed

 This project has taken the angular-seed project and modified it to include a number of additional angular packages in addition to a rough implementation for grunt.
 The